 Gifted artisans among the Ojibwe and other tribes have always made beautiful and ingenious containers, clothing, tools, and other objects for their everyday use and enjoyment.
 Today Native American artists are influenced by traditional knowledge and resources, but often incorporate contemporary themes or materials in their art.

 The Mille Lacs Indian Museum and Trading Post has highlighted extremely talented artists throughout its history, from bandolier bags by Cheryl Minnema to sweetgrass baskets made by Margaret Hill.
 Artists Maude Kegg and Batiste Sam, Mille Lacs Band members and employees of the museum and trading post, were nationally and internationally renowned for their beadwork.

 The trading post currently features work by over 250 Native American artists, including many premier Midwest Native artists such as Melvin Losh, Josef Reiter, Pat & Gage Kruse, Cheryl Minnema, Joyce LaPorte, Cynthia Holmes, Sandra Sam Panachyse, Clyde Estey, Susan Zimmerman, Marlene Fairbanks, Carly Bordeau, Steve Premo, Jeff Savage, Nancy & Thressa Foster, Ruth Schaaf, Tashia Hart, Denise Lajimodiere, Jeaneen Lonehill, Mike Marshall, and Dawn Dark Mountain.

 Learn about the history of the trading post.

-The trading post is open year-round except the first week in January.
+The trading post is open year-round.
 No admission fee required.
 See Hours and Admission.

 If you can't make it to the Mille Lacs Indian Museum and Trading Post store, you can find some of our handmade Native American art in the Minnesota Historical Society online shop.